- We advise you to exercise normal safety precautions in Ireland.

 Civil unrest/political tensions

-You should exercise caution around protests and demonstrations.
-Instances of civil disorder, especially any associated with tensions over Northern Ireland, could escalate into violence and should be avoided.
-You should monitor the media and follow the advice of local authorities.
+You should avoid all protests and demonstrations, including those associated with tensions over Northern Ireland, as they may turn violent.
+Instances of civil disorder can rapidly escalate into violence and you should avoid them wherever possible, including through careful monitoring of the media and following the advice of local authorities.

 Money and valuables